declare-lab/conv-emotion/README.md

 - tensorboardX (optional; required for tensorboard)

 ### Execution

+__Note__: PyTorch Geometric makes heavy usage of CUDA atomic operations and is a source of non-determinism.
+To reproduce the results reported in the paper, we recommend to use the following execution command.
+Note that this script will execute in CPU.
+We obatined weighted average F1 scores of 64.67 in our machine and 64.44 in Google colaboratory for IEMOCAP dataset with the following command.

 1. _IEMOCAP_ dataset: `python train_IEMOCAP.py --base-model 'LSTM' --graph-model --nodal-attention --dropout 0.4 --lr 0.0003 --batch-size 32 --class-weight --l2 0.0 --no-cuda`